 You need to fly into the Ixtapa/Zihuatanejo International Airport (ZIH).

 Do you have a restaurant on site?

-While breakfast is included, there is not a full-service restaurant onsite.
-We do have a limited snack menu and drinks available.
+Breakfast is included and there is a full-service restaurant onsite.
 Check the Food and Drinks page for details.
 Some units have a kitchen: the casitas have their own outdoor kitchenette as well as the deluxe suite.

 Do you have refrigerators in the rooms?